Architect leads team to power Puerto Rico, post-Maria

 To contribute to providing the most underserved areas of Puerto Rico with solar power, visit Resilient Power Puerto Rico and donate today.

-Steve Cimino is a Los Angeles-based writer who covers architecture, sustainability, and health.
+Steve Cimino is a Los Angeles-based writer and editor with a focus on architecture and design.